-You can configure the ElementAbbreviation attribute of the Result element in Parameters.xml to specify whether to use abbreviations for elements in result output.
+You can configure the ElementAbbreviation attribute of the Result element in Parameters.xml to specify whether to use abbreviations for element names in result output.

 When you set the ElementAbbreviation attribute to ON, Address Verification abbreviates an element in an input address if the reference address database contains the abbreviated form of the element.
-The reference data contains abbreviations for street information, such as names, descriptors, and directional values, and for locality information in several countries.
-Address Verification uses standard abbreviations for element descriptors.
+The reference data contains abbreviations for street information, such as street names, descriptors, and directional values, and for locality information in several countries.